syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/check-status-of-annotations-or-comments.md

 # Check the status of annotations or comments in Blazor SfPdfViewer

-The Syncfusion®'s Blazor SfPdfViewer component allows to check the status of the annotations in the SfPdfViewer using the [Review](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.Review.html) property of the [PdfAnnotation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.PdfAnnotation.html) class.
+The Syncfusion&reg; Blazor SfPdfViewer component allows to check the status of the annotations in the SfPdfViewer using the [Review](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.Review.html) property of the [PdfAnnotation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.PdfAnnotation.html) class.

 The following code example shows the review status of the annotation.